amol2552/amol2552/README.md

 - 👋 Hi, I am Amol Telange
 - 👀 I’m interested in Data Analysis and Lte developer opportunities
-- 🌱 I’m currently learning Data Analyst from EXELR
+- 🌱 I’m currently learning Data Analyst from EXCELR
 - 📫 How to reach me ...
 You can contact me on my mail Id:- amoltelange2552@gmail.com
 - or Mobile No:- 9637709854